Andy Murray wins in Australia for 1st time since 2017

 The 19-year-old Canadian lost 6-2, 6-4 to 133rd-ranked wild-card entry Maddison Inglis in her first Grand Slam match since her runner-up finish at the U.S. Open.

+Fernandez made 30 unforced errors, dropped her serve three times and hit only eight winners on 1573 Arena against Inglis, who converted her third match point to complete her very first win in the main draw of a major.

+“Today was just not a good day.
+Too many mistakes,” Fernandez said.

 The venue and the vibe were a long way from her run to the final against Emma Raducanu at Flushing Meadows.
-Raducanu was scheduled later to play 2017 U.S. Open champion Sloane Stephens.
+Raducanu was scheduled to play later Tuesday against 2017 U.S. Open champion Sloane Stephens.

-Second-seeded Aryna Sabalenka appeared to be on the way out before she rallied from a set and a break down, winning nine straight games before completing a 5-7, 6-3, 6-2 win over No. 128-ranked Storm Sanders.

 Third-seeded Garbiñe Muguruza, meanwhile, kept a perfect streak intact when she won her first-round match at the Australian Open for the 10th straight time, beating No. 77-ranked Clara Burel 6-3, 6-4.

-Two-time Wimbledon champion Petra Kvitova lost to Sorana Cirstea for the second straight year, this time 6-2, 6-2 in the first round.
+Two-time Wimbledon champion Petra Kvitova lost to Sorana Cirstea of Romania for the second straight year, this time 6-2, 6-2 in the first round.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports